 Third, actually build the Kickstarter campaign.
 There are so many articles online aimed at helping you design the best Kickstarter page (like “How to Build a Killer Kickstarter Landing Page”) or video (“10 tips for a Winning Kickstarter Video”) that it can sometimes get overwhelming.
 I built the PSI Kickstarter page (both in French and English), modeling it on other successful film Kicksarter pages, then shot an introduction video over the course of a few days, re-shooting and re-editing based on the comments of my closest friends.

 And then finally, on March 1, 2018, everything was ready and I launched the Kickstarter campaign.

 I announced it on my Facebook profile and Twitter, as well as on the film’s Facebook and Instagram pages, and for the first day focused solely on spreading the word through my social network, to have a solid first base of “community engagement.”
 And it did pretty well in terms of Likes and Follows, but I had no pledges.
 And this is the end-game when it comes to judging whether your Kickstarter campaign is successful or not.
-I felt a little worried, actually, because it does make you wonder: if people, especially your friends, people who know you and have told you they believe in your project, don’t jump on board and pledge some money - which by the way is something they would more readily do if this was a kitty for my birthday - why should I expect random strangers to do so?
+I felt a little worried, actually, because it does make you wonder: if people, especially your friends, people who know you and have told you they believe in your project, don’t jump on board and pledge some money - which by the way is something they would more readily do if this was a kitty for my birthday present - why should I expect random strangers to do so?
 To get the ball rolling, I had to literally ask my Dad to be the first pledge, which, honestly, felt degrading.

 But, I had yet to see what would happen once the press got a hold of it.
 The second day, I sent out my “press e-mails” to all the contacts on my media list across the five cities, tailoring each time to the individual I was contacting, building my case, presenting the film, the prominent intellectuals in it, why this Kickstarter film was unique, how it brought the 5 cities together, showcasing their art and architecture, etc, etc, etc.